The Best Booster Car Seat 2019

 The Frontier is 19.5” wide—that means fitting three across in a carpool won’t be easy for most vehicles.
 Also: the Frontier has limited recline settings and that might be a negative for some.

 The price of the Frontier 90 is perhaps its biggest draw-back—the similar Graco Nautilus is about HALF the price.
-Even when discounted from the $330 sticker price, the Frontier’s $270 street price is substantially more than the Nautilus.
 And the Graco Nautilus has an extra use as a backless booster (the Frontier only works as a belt-positioning or high back booster).

 Bargain tip: Buying last year’s fashion is a good way to save.
 Car seat makers like Britax often leave their seats the same from year to year, but change out the fashion.
 Last year’s fashions usually are discounted.
 How to find them?
 Check all the colors of a seat on sites like Amazon—more often than not, a few colors will be less expensive than others!